Car number 78 has started 623 races and has 18 wins, 13 poles, 73 top 5s, 151 top 10s, and 144 DNFs in the NASCAR Cup Series.

 The Pocono win would qualify Truex for the Chase for the Sprint Cup.
 His consistency would prove favorable, earning him a spot in the Final 4 for the Championship race at Homestead.
 After a fire in the pits, Truex finished 4th in the final championship standings behind Jeff Gordon, Kevin Harvick, and Kyle Busch.

 Truex would also win the Southern 500 at Darlington Raceway, marking the first multi-win year in his career.
-After scoring 1 win in each of the first 2 rounds of the Chase for the Sprint Cup (Chicagoland & Dover), Truex seemed positioned to be a favorite for the Championship.
+After scoring 2 win the first 2 rounds of the Playoffs (Chicagoland & Dover), Truex seemed positioned to be a favorite for the Championship.
 However, after finishing outside the top-10 at both Charolette and Kansas, an engine failure at Talladega would end Truex’s contention for the title.
-To date, Truex has started 108 races in #78 with 5 wins.
-He will return in 2017 and will be joined at Furniture Row by teammate Erik Jones in the #77 car.

 - In 1955 Jim Paschal started 31 of the 36 races he entered that season in #78.
 He would win 3 races that season, his first multi-win year.
 He started the #78 in one race in 1959 for a grand total of 32 starts